karinfalconerbailey/data-science-proj/README.md

 Jupyter Notebook code can be run simply by selecting the 'Run All Cells' button displayed in the 'Run' toolstrip of editor.

 # Note
 The datasets have not been uploaded within this repo due to the files exceeding the limit.
-Please obtain from the url provided above.
+Please obtain the datasets from the url provided above.